danmills0/danmills0.github.io/index.md

 ## Academic Interests

-I am interested in benchmarking quantum devices, mitigating errors arising in quantum processing units, classical simulation of quantum computing, secure and distributed quantum computation, the theoretical foundation of the potential for near term quantum computers to outperform classical devices, and the use of software to optimally extract computational power from such devices.
+I am interested in benchmarking quantum devices, mitigating errors arising in quantum processing units, secure and distributed quantum computation, the theoretical foundation of the potential for quantum computers to outperform classical devices, and circuit optimisation.

 You can find details about my experience by following the links below:
 * A collection of my [presentations](presentations) and [publications](publications)